 - Tenant Vetting: If you’re going to have someone stay in your home for months, or even years, at a time, you’re going to want to make sure they’re safe, trustworthy, and have the financial resources to make their payments on time.
 This can require a lengthy and complicated vetting process.

 We’ve shown you just a few PROS AND CONS ABOUT SHORT-TERM VS LONG-TERM RENTALS and the ways these investments can go right, or wrong, for owners.
-Short- and long-term renting are very different approaches, but if taken with the right knowledge, preparation, and of course, the Authentic Real Estate Team on your side, either approach can be a fulfilling and lucrative enterprise.
+Short- and long-term renting are very different approaches, but if taken with the right knowledge, preparation, and of course, the Orlando Homes For Sale on your side, either approach can be a fulfilling and lucrative enterprise.

 Find your dream home in Orlando